-If you are concurrently enrolled at North Idaho College (NIC) and the University of Idaho and want to receive financial aid through U of I, you must go to the Financial Aid Office at NIC and complete a Concurrent Enrollment Form with them for each semester of concurrent enrollment.
-The form will be sent to the U of I Student Financial Aid Services office to document the number of credits taken each semester so that financial aid can be awarded.
+If you are enrolled at both North Idaho College (NIC) and U of I and want to receive financial aid, visit the Financial Aid office at NIC to complete a Concurrent Enrollment Form for each semester of concurrent enrollment.
+The form will be sent to the U of I Student Financial Aid Services office to document the number of credits taken each semester so financial aid can be awarded.
 Read detailed directions on the process of concurrent enrollment.

 Coeur d'Alene students have many opportunities to access Career Counseling services throughout the year.

-Each semester, the Career Services advising teams at the University of Idaho, Lewis Clark State College and North Idaho College offer career/major related workshops to our Coeur d'Alene students.
+The Career Services advising teams at U of I, Lewis-Clark State College and North Idaho College occasionally offer career and major workshops for Coeur d'Alene students.
 Contact Juli Anderson at firstname.lastname@example.org for information.

 Hire a Vandal

-Hire a Vandal is UI’s state-of-the-art career management database.
-As a member of the NACElink Network, UI is pleased to provide students and alumni with a robust system that provides access to thousands of jobs, internships and a range of other services including campus interviewing and resume referrals.
-Use it today.
+Hire a Vandal is U of I’s state-of-the-art career management database.
+As a member of the NACElink Network, U of I provides students and alumni access to thousands of jobs, internships and a range of other services including campus interviewing and resume referrals.
+Use the NACElink Network today.

-Gives job descriptions, wages, employment outlook, tips & training requirements for 95 percent of the occupations in the U.S. with Idaho specific information.
-Also contains information on owning your own business, colleges and financial aid.
+CIS provides job descriptions, wages, employment outlook, tips and training requirements for 95% of the occupations in the U.S. with Idaho-specific information.
+It also contains information on owning your own business, colleges and financial aid.

 North Idaho College Career Services

-- Exploration and information: libraries, Career Information Systems (CIS), scholarship information, college catalogs, programs of study and careers and much more.
+- Exploration and information: libraries, scholarship information, college catalogs, programs of study and careers a

-- Job Search assistance: resumes, interview skills, company information, current job openings, etc...
+- Job Search assistance: resumes, interview skills, company information and current job openings

 Free counseling services are available to you as a student benefit.
-All students who are enrolled in four or more University of Idaho credits are eligible for individual or relationship therapy with significant others in the fall, spring and summer semesters.
+All students who are enrolled in four or more U of I credits are eligible for individual or relationship counseling.

 Please contact the Counseling & Testing Center at 208-885-6716 for referral to a Coeur d’Alene counselor.